-The School of Information offers competitive, merit-based funding for students admitted to the Masters of Science in Information program.
-A number of professional organizations also offer funding opportunities for which SI students are well suited.
-All external scholarship awards are eligible for matching funds from SI (for students who have not already received an SI tuition scholarship), up to a maximum of $10,000 and subject to availability.
+The University of Michigan School of Information (UMSI) offers competitive, merit-based funding for students admitted to the Master of Science in Information (MSI) program.
+A number of professional organizations also offer funding opportunities for which UMSI students are well suited.
+All external scholarship awards are eligible for matching funds from UMSI (for students who have not already received an MSI tuition scholarship), up to a maximum of $10,000 and subject to availability.

 The following external resources are available in addition to the traditional funding opportunities available from the School of Information.
 Please also review our external scholarship spreadsheet for additional scholarship opportunities.